SiaFoundation/siad/modules/renter/README.md

 files.
 The Renter, via the HostDB and the Contractor, is also responsible for picking hosts and maintaining the relationship with them.

-*TODO*
-  - Should assumptions for each section be put in a specific **assumptions** section at the end of each section?
-  - Update list of submodules to be links to README files was submodule READMEs are ready
-  - If we like this format for the README we should document it and make it standard for consistency between module READMEs.
-Things to consider:
-     - What gets `highlighted` - code only
-     - What gets linked
-     - What Sections to have and order
-  - Confirm all assumptions have tests
-  - Create subsystemconsts.go files and add them to the **Key Files**

 ## Submodules
 The Renter has several submodules that each perform a specific function for the Renter.
 This README will provide brief overviews of the submodules, but for more